thiell/clustershell/doc/sphinx/intro.rst

 ============

-ClusterShell provides a light and unified command execution Python framework to administer GNU/Linux or BSD clusters.
-Some of the most important benefits of using ClusterShell are:
+ClusterShell provides a light and unified command execution Python framework to help administer GNU/Linux or BSD clusters.
+Some of the most important benefits of using ClusterShell are to:

-* to provide an efficient, parallel and highly scalable command execution engine in Python,
+* provide an efficient, parallel and highly scalable command execution engine in Python,
-* to provide an unified node groups syntax and external group access (see the NodeSet class),
+* support an unified node groups syntax and external group access (see the :class:`.NodeSet` class),
-* to significantly speed up initial cluster setup and daily administrative tasks when using tools like :ref:`clush-tool` and :ref:`nodeset-tool`.
+* significantly speed up initial cluster setup and daily administrative tasks when using tools like :ref:`clush-tool` and :ref:`nodeset-tool`.

 Originally created by the HPC Linux system development team at CEA [#]_ HPC